Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 biocbuild account) and edit `/extra/www/bioc/checkResults/index.html` (backup the file first).

+Also note that the builds will automatically create an populate the `~/bbs-3.14-bioc/meat/` folder, which we will refer to and use in the next section.

 ## 3. Install additional stuff for Bioconductor packages with special needs